theFong/vagrant-guide/README.md

 ## Security

-Vagrant, by default, provisions a public IP for the ec2 instance.
-In this guide, we expose port 22 to allow ssh access as well.
-The SSH server behind port 22 is secured with via a newly generated priv/pub key found in `/keys` but a stronger security model may be desired in certain scenarios.
+Vagrant, by default, provisions a **public IP** for the ec2 instance.
+In this guide, **port 22 is exposed** to allow easy ssh access.
+The SSH server behind port 22 is secured with via a newly generated priv/pub key found in `/keys` but **a stronger security model may be desired** in certain scenarios.

 ## Dependencies
 **Run `.brev/setup.sh` or use a Brev environment**